-Greenland is an adventurer's paradise but it is also a perfect destination for wildlife enthusiasts and culture-seekers.
+Greenland is an adventurer's paradise.
 From the rugged, polar desert in the north to glacial-carved fjords and sheep farms in the south, the country hosts more than its fair share of thrilling destinations.
-Take a look at the best nine things to do on the world's largest island:
+Between the nature, culture and action, voyagers looking to make the most of Greenland tourism will have no trouble.
+Take a look at the best nine things to do in the world's largest island:

 1. Trek the prehistoric ice sheet

 3. Hop in bathtub-temperature hot springs

-The 'yin' to the glaciers' 'yang', Greenland's hot springs are perfect for thawing chilly limbs – and there are hundreds of hot springs scattered throughout the landscape.
-The most popular are the Uunartoq hot springs on the island of Uunartoq (east Greenland) and Disko Island's hot springs, which are a short boat ride away from Illulissat.
-These natural hot springs sit at a cozy 100 degrees Fahrenheit, though some get as hot as 140 degrees!
+The Yin to the glaciers' Yang, Greenland's hot springs are perfect for thawing chilly limbs.
+Although the country is not known for these hot pools - or anything hot, for that matter - there are hundreds of them scattered through the landscape.
+The most popular are the Uunartoq hot springs in the island of Uunartoq (east Greenland) and Disko Island's hot springs, which are a short boat ride away from Illulissat.
+These natural "bathtubs" sit at a cozy 100 degrees Fahrenheit, though some get as hot as 140 degrees!

 4. Witness the stunning Northern Lights

-The northern lights, or aurora borealis, are referred to as the "biggest light show on the earth".
-During the winter months, the dark sky glows with illuminations that make for an unprecedented natural phenomenon.
-For those taking a Greenland voyage to witness the northern lights, your best opportunities to see them are between December and February, when the nights are clearer than other times of year.
+The Northern Lights, or Aurora Borealis, are referred to as the "biggest light show on the earth."
+During the winter months, the dark sky glows with neon illuminations that make for an unprecedented natural phenomenon.
+For those taking a Greenland cruise to witness the lights, be sure to come between December and February when the nights are clearer than other times of year.

 5. Visit the world's largest national park

-Spanning 870 miles, Greenland National Park takes the title of the largest national park on Earth.
-It is described as the 'Patagonia of the Arctic' and its biggest draw is its rugged beauty and abundance of flora and fauna, including caribou, fox, and musk oxen, the largest land mammal in Greenland.
-In the park you can gaze across crystal-clear waters tucked between towering mountains and spot giant walrus or even the majestic polar bear.
+Spanning 870 miles, Greenland National Park takes the title of the largest national park on earth.
+Its biggest draw is undoubtedly its abundance of flora and fauna.
+However, the park is fairly hard to access - no one lives in the region.
+Ittoqqortoormiit in Northeast Greenland is the gateway to the park itself, and you can take cruise expeditions there.
+Once here, you can gaze across crystal-clear water tucked between mountains moments before spotting giant walruses and the majestic polar bear.
 Greenland National Park is truly an Arctic paradise.

 6. See mummies in the Greenland National Museum